wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Damebot: _enters stage carrying a container of blue eyeshadow_ The digging has been a success.
 The first batch is prepared.

-D1: _grabbing the container_ Give me some of that, where's the mirror _strides purposefully off stage, sounds of her smearing it over her eyes, werewolf-type transformation SFX, maybe bright blue light flickers from offstage, she returns wearing a huge blue wig... she has become a super Dame_.
+Florence: _grabbing the container_ Give me some of that, where's the mirror _strides purposefully off stage, sounds of her smearing it over her eyes, werewolf-type transformation SFX, maybe bright blue light flickers from offstage, she returns wearing a huge blue wig... she has become a super Dame_.
 I've never felt so feminine, I have become...
 Super Dame!

-_the other Dames all run offstage, shouting, give me some of that eyeshadow, I'm first etc as D1 stands triumphant and Ken looks terrified_
+_the other Dames all run offstage, shouting, give me some of that eyeshadow, I'm first etc as Florence stands triumphant and Ken looks terrified_

-D1: As Super Dames, conquering one planet is just the beginning, we shall take the whole universe!
+Florence: As Super Dames, conquering one planet is just the beginning, we shall take the whole universe!

 Ken: Ohhhhh eck!!!